FocusThen/gamea/docs-viewer/README.md

 2. Access the viewer at `http://localhost:8000/docs-viewer/`
 3. The `docs/` folder should be at the project root level

+### GitHub Pages Issues

+- Check that GitHub Pages is enabled in repository settings
+- Verify the workflow ran successfully in the Actions tab
+- Ensure paths are correct (should be `/repository-name/docs-viewer/`)
+- Check browser console for any path-related errors

 ## Development

 To modify the viewer: